 Croydon Sailing Club is one of the few clubs within London where there is an opportunity to sail with other enthusiasts with the emphasis on friendly competitive racing.
 By agreement with the London Borough of Croydon, the club uses South Norwood Lake, six acres of former canal reservoir situated between Crystal Palace and Norwood.
 There is a boat park and a small clubhouse.
 The main classes of dinghy sailed are Bytes, Toppers, Comets, Herons and Lasers, but other classes are welcome (see Membership page for current guidelines).

 Racing on a handicap basis is organised on Sunday mornings all year round and is open to all adult members with at least RYA Level 1, or equivalent sailing experience.
 A list of racing events is found in the calendar section.
-There are winter and summer series races all year, starting at 10.30am and 12 noon which are interspersed with one off event races for which trophies are awarded.
+There are winter and summer series races all year, with the first race starting at 10.30am and the second at around 12 noon, which are interspersed with one off event races for which trophies are awarded.
 Members launch their boats kept in the boat park using a short ramp into the water and then they are tied up onto a pontoon known as the jetty.
 Wet or dry suits must be worn between the months of November and April to protect against the cold water in case of capsize in strong winds.

 There is a boat park for members boats and a number of club boats.
 Club boats are available for use at its Go Sailing, Go Racing , Progress My Sailing and Family Sailing for club members who pay an additional charge of £25 annually.